warc0s/hdd-failure-rate-ml/README.md

 ### Step 2.2: Aggregating Failures

-- **Script Development**: Create a script to iterate through 183 CSV files, extracting only the rows where HDDs failed.
+- **Script Development**: Create a script to iterate through all CSV files, extracting only the rows where HDDs failed.
-- **Dataset Consolidation**: Combine these failure records with the latest CSV (184th) to form a more balanced dataset.
+- **Dataset Consolidation**: Combine these failure records with the latest CSV from June 30 to form a more balanced dataset.

 ### Step 2.3: Merging CSVs

 - **Final Dataset**: Merge `CSV_fallos.csv` with the June 30th CSV to create `dataset.csv`.
 - **Shuffle and Relocate**: Shuffle the combined dataset and move it to the root directory for ease of access.

-**Result**: Approximately 2,200 failed HDDs (~0.75% of the total dataset).
+**Result**: Approximately 17,000 failed HDDs (~5.54% of the total dataset).

 ---